What Account-Based Marketing

 Higher ROI

-Based on a recent survey by ITSMA, 85 percent of marketers who measure ROI describe ABM as delivering higher returns than any other approach to marketing.
+According to a survey by ITSMA, 85 percent of marketers who track ROI report that ABM delivers higher returns than any other marketing approach.

 Improved Efficiency